axonasif/gearlock-dev-kit/docs/environment-variables.md

 TERMINAL_EMULATOR
 -----------------

 Returns `yes` when the user is using GearLock from within the GUI (Except tty) throough some terminal emulation application.
-(This includes `$GEARLOCK_APP` also)
+(This includes `$GEARLOCK_APP` also).
+Otherwise it returns `no`.

 GEARLOCK_APP
 ------------

 Returns `yes` when GearLock terminal application is running.
+Otherwise it returns `no`.